syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 **Margin** is an absolute value used to add some blank space in any one of its four sides.
 You can displace the userhandle with the [margin](/api/js/ejdiagram#members:selecteditems-userhandles-margin "margin") property.

-### Interaction with MultiSelected elements
+### GetConstraints

-The [getConstraints](/api/js/ejdiagram#members:selecteditems-getconstraints "getConstraints") method is used to dynamically enables/disables the interaction with multiple selection.
+The [getConstraints](/api/js/ejdiagram#members:selecteditems-getconstraints "getConstraints") is provided for the purpose of interaction with multiple selection.
+In this function, when you perform multiselection with elements in which any one of the element has an interaction disabled, then you can decide whether to enable it using this method.

 ### Appearance